timm/ish/README.md

 most useful LISP tricks (plus a few of my own).
 Enjoy!

 Right now, `ISH` is just a bunch of cool little LISP tools.
-But the long term goal of this code is to build a workbench for experiemnting with programming languages, data mining, and optimization (and how those three things can be usefully combined).
+But the long term goal of this code is a DSL for applications that readily combine data mining with optimization.

 To help you understand it all, my code has no  huge monoliths.
 Instead: